julianpistorius/presentation-containers-intro/containers-101.md

 - (or Research Software Engineer)  <!-- .element: class="fragment" data-fragment-index="2" -->
 - Have you heard of Docker?  <!-- .element: class="fragment" data-fragment-index="3" -->
 - Not sure where to start?  <!-- .element: class="fragment" data-fragment-index="4" -->
+- Not sure about best practices?  <!-- .element: class="fragment" data-fragment-index="5" -->

 <!-- .slide: data-timing="20" -->